colinh80/portfolio/README.md

-# Colin Hicks
-## Data Science Portfolio
+# Colin Hicks | Data Science Portfolio

-This contains four projects displaying my abilities in R, Python, SQL and  Tableau.
+This portfolio contains four projects displaying my abilities in R, Python, SQL and  Tableau.
 I also contain skills in Excel and am proficient in design tools from the Adobe Creative Cloud.
 I'm currently looking for employment to furthering my skills in the Data Science feild.

-### [Predictive Modeling in R]
+### [Predictive Modeling in R] (https://github.com/colinjhicks/water_potability_prediction)

 #### Summary